bibi848/Raytracing-w-Soiling/README.md

 # Raytracing With Soiling

 A library for analysing the effect of soiling on the effectiveness of a Linear Fresnel Reflector (LFR) plant by Oscar Djuric.
+This is in partnership with the Faculty of Engineering at the Queensland University of Technology.

 ## Summary
 This library provides simulations and tools to analyse the effect of the soiling models developed in the HelioSoil [1] repository on the effectiveness of a LFR plant simulated using PySolTrace by NREL [2].
 The soiling model is well explained in the HelioSoil repository by following the submodule `HelioSoil @ 5211459` in this repository.